theGreenJedi/books/README.md

 Barlow, M. (2015) Learning to Love Data science.
 Available at: http://www.oreilly.com/go/9781491936580-QR (Accessed: 28 April 2016).

 seifer, marc (1998) the life and times of nikola tesla: biography of a genius.
 2nd edn. new york: citadel.

+McDowell, G.L.
+(2011) Cracking the coding interview: 150 programming interview questions and solutions.
+5th edn.
+Palo Alto, CA, USA: CarrerCup.

+Sweigart, A. (2015) Automate the boring stuff with python: Practical programming for total beginners.
+United States: No Starch Press,US.

+Greenblatt, S.J.
+(2011) The swerve: How the world became modern.
+New York: W W NORTON & CO.

 Citations, Quotes & Annotations